 Whatever you decide to make your ‘Big Rock’, there are a couple of things to keep in mind:

 Make it really big and really desirable.
 It needs to be audacious and eye-catching enough for your audience to share their personal details with you to get involved.
 This may just be an email address, but it could be so significant that they will actually pay for it.
 Whatever the goal – make it big.

 Consider two points: What conversation do you want to own?
 What is the number-one question on your audience’s minds?
 Where do these two questions intersect?
 They may well not, in which case you need to think about how you can transpose the two without compromising too much.
 This is where you should place your ‘Big Rock’.

 Once you’ve made the investment in your ‘Big Rock’, you can repurpose parts of the output again and again - 'atomising' it if you like.
 You can use these smaller pieces of content to drive engagement with the central story.
 This can, in turn, massively increase your return on the original investment.

 Whether you want some guidance on what your 'Big Rock' might be, or if you just want to make sure you're sharing the right kind of content in the first place, a free consultation call is a great place to start.
-Click here to book a call back with one of our content experts and learn just how much more your content could be doing for you.
+Click here to book a call back with our marketing video production team and learn just how much more your content could be doing for you.